Chapter 18 - The Now and Possible Future

 On other not so positive notes…

 Nevada MAGA Republicans joined the GOP red wave of nominating election deniers to run for major state offices.
 Jim Marchant, a former state assemblyman who had said he opposed the certification of Joe Biden’s win in Nevada, was among several election deniers to win primaries for statewide offices, including secretaries of state, attorneys general and governors.
-These victories had come in swing states that could play a major role in the 2024 presidential election, including Nevada, which Biden narrowly won.
+Some of these victories had come in swing states that could play a major role in the 2024 presidential election, including Nevada, which Biden narrowly won.

 The question of democracy in America circa 2022 had a lot to do with the MAGA Republicans attempts to govern America from a minority position.
 IF the majority of American voters would not stand up against these minority opinions, democracy would cease to exist in America.